-Home insurance, which is sometimes also known as homeowner’s insurance (or HOI), or hazard insurance, is a type of property insurance which private homeowners can purchase in order to insure their home.
+Home insurance, which is sometimes also known as homeowner’s insurance (or HOI), or hazard insurance, is a type of property insurance that private homeowners can purchase in order to ensure their home.

 Similar to automotive or health insurance, home insurance is usually a term contract, where the insured buys an insurance policy for a fixed period of time, although perpetual insurance policies are sometimes available.
 All of this is important to know for anyone who wishes to compare home insurance.